 - Timing also plays a part.
 Stuart Mcgill discusses how in the morning our spinal discs are more hydrated from us being stationary while we sleep.
-This means that our discs have less mobility (they are stiffer when they are full of water) in the morning, and are more subject to injury with deep forward bending and backbending.
+That means that our discs have less mobility (they are stiffer when they are full of water) in the morning, and are more subject to injury with deep forward bending and backbending.
 Modify your practice according to the time of day, save the deep stretching towards the end if you practice in the morning!

 That about wraps up part A, and is a hefty bit of information to digest.
 What I hope to leave you with at the end of this part, is to do everything in moderation and balance for your body.
 Any movement can be harmful if done repetitively or without proper counter movement.
-Meet yogis where they are at when they enter your studio’s, and assume that they probably spent some time sitting before class.
+Meet yogis where they are at when they enter your studio’s and assume that they probably spent some time sitting before class.
 No harm will come sequencing in early light back bending even if they didn’t.
 As a student, take the time before class to lie on your back, decompress, and focus on your breathing, or do some light stretches/exercises.

-A lot of modern asana is movement based, and in thus is considered exercise.
+A lot of modern asana is movement based and thus is considered exercise.
 With that comes a responsibility to do a proper warm up.
 Even if your definition of asana is sitting in lotus pose to meditate, I’d recommend moving your spine around a few times to help keep things comfortable.

-In Part B we’ll look a bit more into twisting postures and also discuss some mobility/stability strategies to really get your lower back feeling good, strong, & healthy!
+In Part B we’ll look a bit more into twisting postures and also discuss some mobility/stability strategies to get your lower back feeling good, strong, & healthy!

 Dr. Yogi Gare